MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Method

 \subsection{Multilaminar Local Modules}

-Current supervised local learning methods have certain limitations.
-These methods rely on auxiliary networks to update each gradient-isolated local module independently, which hinders information sharing and interaction between local modules.
-This lack of inter-module coordination can result in suboptimal outcomes.
-To address these issues, we propose multilaminar local modules to facilitate inter-module communication.
+Current supervised local learning methods face certain limitations in that they rely on auxiliary networks to independently update each gradient-isolated local module, which restricts the local modules from acquiring global features.
+Therefore, we propose Multilaminar Local Modules (MLM), designed to facilitate local modules in capturing global features while retaining local features as much as possible.

-In our multilayer local supervision module, we divide the entire network into two levels of local modules: cascaded modules and independent modules.
-Each local module functions as an independent module unit, while multiple adjacent local modules form a cascaded module.
-The auxiliary network is connected to each independent or cascaded module to enable effective supervision and coordination.
+In our MLM, we divide the entire network into two levels of local modules: cascaded modules and independent modules.
+Each local module functions independently, while multiple adjacent local modules form a cascaded module.